Yulun Zhang

 Biography

 My name is Yulun Zhang (张宇伦).
-I am a second year Ph.D. student in Robotics Institute at the Carnegie Mellon University, advised by Professor Jiaoyang Li.
+I am a third year Ph.D. student in Robotics Institute at the Carnegie Mellon University, advised by Professor Jiaoyang Li.
 Currently I am focusing on environment optimization for Multi-Agent Path Finding (MAPF) algorithms using Quality-Diversity (QD) optimization, evolutionary computation, and generative modeling methods.

-Here is my most recent CV (updated Dec 2023).
+Here is my most recent CV (updated Jan 2025).

 I am also enthusiastic about photography, especially scenery photography.
 Check out my photography portfolio and instagram for some of my works.